Crisis-hit Ghana changes its mind and turns to IMF for help | Business

 The IMF confirmed Ghana's request for help and said it would start discussions with authorities in the coming weeks.
 "The IMF stands ready to assist Ghana to restore macroeconomics stability; safeguard debt sustainability; promote inclusive and sustainable growth; and address the impact of the war in Ukraine and the lingering pandemic," an IMF spokesperson told Reuters.

 Central bank governor Ernest Addison said in May that Ghana faced an overall balance of payments deficit of $934.5 million in the first quarter of 2022, compared with $429.9 million in the same period last year.
-Analysts said the decision should help Ghana deal with its challenges.
+Analysts said the decision had been inevitable and should help Ghana deal with its challenges.

-"We have long waited for this to happen because we could tell it wasn't going to get better anytime soon," said William Duncan, founder of the Ghana-based Spear Capital & Advisory.
-"Now that the IMF has been engaged, it will be interesting to see how government spends on their flagship programmes and social interventions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)